 Seriously, there are few things more fun than making frosted sugar cookies from scratch with your child on a lazy Saturday afternoon before Christmas – and even the frosting is every easy.
 You can do similar things with other foods you might prepare for the holidays; getting your children involved with the process teaches them how to cook things from scratch, which can be a valuable (and very frugal) life skill later on.

 Open-ended toys – meaning ones that encourage creative play – are often ones that have huge amounts of replay value for the kids.
 Compare, say, Legos to a Tickle Me Elmo doll.
 The Tickle Me Elmo doll gets tickled a few times, it rolls around, and the kid laughs, but it grows old quickly.
 On the other hand, Legos can be used to build an infinite array of items (at least until you get into the “kits,” but even those can be modified by a creative child).

-Videotape Christmas morning.
-My parents did this a few years and those are absolutely wonderful videos to watch – my sheer excitement the year I recieved my Nintendo Entertainment System makes me smile even now.
+My parents did this a few years and those are absolutely wonderful videos to watch – my sheer excitement the year I received my Nintendo Entertainment System makes me smile even now.
 Best tip: put the tripod across the room from the tree and have everyone open gifts near the tree with no one sitting behind the camera – that way, the whole event is captured without any interruptions, changes in perspective, or cuts.
 You can also do the same with decorating cookies or decorating the tree.
 I’ve heard from other parents that they often build up to Christmas morning by watching several of these tapes and enjoying memories.